MattHatwey/Manemo/chapter4.md

 "You are the godess of reversal."

-"You are the godess of spring."
+"You are the godess of flowers."

 "You are the godess of fruit."